-Welcome to the Bontagu 'Our Bigger Story' website.
+Welcome to the Bountagu 'Our Bigger Story' website.
 This is part of the multi media evaluation of 15 Big Local areas in England.
-The website is an opportunity to follow what is changing in Bontagu as a result of Big Local over a ten year period.
+The website is an opportunity to follow what is changing in Bountagu as a result of Big Local over a ten year period.

-A timeline of Bountegu Big Local milestones 2012-2016, concluding with 700 registered members and 40 active volunteers.
+A timeline of Bountagu Big Local milestones 2012-2016, concluding with 700 registered members and 40 active volunteers.

 A report on activities May to September 2016, including engagement, enterprise and community activities.